Economic growth means an increase in real GDP – which means an increase in the value of national output/national expenditure.

 Policies to increase economic growth

 - Supply Side Policies – government attempts to increase productivity and increase efficiency in the economy.
 The aim is to shift LRAS to the right.
+Examples could include:

 - Monetary policy – Reducing interest rates to stimulate economic activity and increase AD.

-- Fiscal policy – Higher government spending and / or cutting taxes to boost aggregate demand
+- Fiscal policy – Higher government spending and/or cutting taxes to boost aggregate demand

 Benefits of economic growth

-- Higher incomes
+- Higher incomes for workers and firms.

-- Helps create employment
+- Helps create employment and reduce unemployment.

-- See more at: Benefits of economic growth
+- See: Benefits of economic growth

 Potential costs of economic growth